Chiral and Clock phases in Twisted Dipolar Clusters

-For fixed $N$, the polygon geometry yields the lowest symmetry-allowed anisotropy term $\cos(N\vartheta)$ in the effective free energy.
 The amplitude $V_N^{(\chi)}$ follows from the microscopic dipolar Hamiltonian after minimizing over the angles $\{\theta_i\}$ in each polygon.
-The twist alters the relative in-plane dipole alignment between polygons, thereby shifting the preferred phase and renormalizing the pinning scale \eqref{eq:Veff_def}. \\ Plateaus are intervals where the minimizer $\vartheta(\phi)$ stays within a $2\pi/N$ sector; switching occurs when $\vartheta(\phi)$ crosses a sector boundary.
+The twist alters the relative in-plane dipole alignment between polygons, thereby shifting the preferred phase and renormalizing the pinning scale \eqref{eq:Veff_def}.
+In a fixed chiral sector, strong interlayer dipolar locking removes the relative clock phase, leaving a single $Z_N$ clock variable $\vartheta$ with twist-induced phase drift $\theta_{\mathrm{eff}}(\phi)$ and a chirality-dependent pinning scale $V_{\mathrm{eff}}^{(\chi)}(\phi)$.
+For fixed $N$, the polygon geometry yields the lowest symmetry-allowed anisotropy term $\cos(N\vartheta)$ in the effective energy. \\ Plateaus, such as those depicted in Fig.\ref{fig:f5}, correspond to intervals during which $\vartheta(\phi)$ remains confined within a single $2\pi/N$ sector; a switching event is defined to occur when $\vartheta(\phi)$ crosses the boundary between adjacent sectors.
 The effective Hamiltonian \eqref{eq:Hsingle_final} has minima